kamirov/wanikani-refresh/README.md

 ```

 The script will now recreate a new wallpaper (with a timestamped name) regularly.
 To have your wallpaper automatically update to pick up the new image, set your wallpaper to be a slideshow of the script's directory.
 This way, it will update regularly, picking up the new wallpaper image when it becomes available

+## Issues

+If your `output_dir` is a cloud location (e.g. a Google Drive folder), the script fails to delete files, but has no issues adding them.
+Dropped a couple hours on this one and can't figure out, so just leaving it for now.